ykhedar/sim_docker/README.md

-# sim_docker
+# Installation and running steps

 **General Notes**
 1. Ensure that the driver version for Nvidia is the same in Host and Docker.
 Otherwise graphics would not work.
+One would not be able to see the GUI of Gazebo or any other GUI from the docker.
 Check it after installation using "nvidia-smi" CLI if they are the same.

 **Docker**